FluxCapacitor2/astro-portfolio/src/content/projects/bluedragon/index.md

 BlueDragon started on July 1st, 2016 as a Minecraft factions server that disallowed raiding; we called this game mode "clans".
 Clans were groups of players who would collaborate to gather resources, build bases, and fight other clans during planned events.

-In 2017, added more typical Minecraft game modes, including SkyBlock (collaborative survival on an island with limited resources) and Prison (mining valuable ores to make progress towards accessing even more valuable resources).
+In 2017, we added more typical Minecraft game modes, including SkyBlock (collaborative survival on an island with limited resources) and Prison (mining valuable ores to make progress towards accessing even more valuable resources).
 At this time, we made a few [custom](https://github.com/FluxCapacitor2/DragonInventoryFull) [plugins](https://github.com/FluxCapacitor2/DragonRanks), but we mainly stuck to off-the-shelf solutions.

 In 2019, after struggling to find the classic [Spleef](https://minecraft.wiki/w/Spleef) game mode on any popular Minecraft servers, we decided to [create our own](https://github.com/FluxCapacitor2/BDSpleef).
 This was the first custom plugin that Tyler and I wrote for the server.